aurae-runtime/aurae/docs/community/code-of-conduct/index.md

 If at any point the project maintainers, owners, or authors determine that external behavior has conflicted with out rules we reserve the right to first warn and later remove a perceived bad actor from the community.

-We believe that adhearing to our rules is important for the project.
-Interpretation of outside rule violations include but are not limited to Twitter, Discord, IRC, online chat, Reddit, social media sites such as Facebook, or Instagaram, Matrix, personal blogs, religious organizations, or other online forms, websites, or communities.
+We believe that adhering to our rules is important for the project.
+Interpretation of outside rule violations include but are not limited to Twitter, Discord, IRC, online chat, Reddit, social media sites such as Facebook, or Instagram, Matrix, personal blogs, religious organizations, or other online forms, websites, or communities.